Gangster shot dead at Rohini court by gunmen posing as lawyers; 2 attackers killed in police action | Law-Order

 A few months ago, Fajja had managed to escape from the police custody when he was being produced in the Karkardooma court, another senior police official said.

-Since that incident, the counterintelligence team of the Special Cell used to accompany Gogi and his associates to court for hearings, he said.
+Since that incident, the counterintelligence team of the Special Cell escorted Gogi and his associates to the court for hearings, he said.

 ALSO READ